-Until the Super Nintendo (SNES) was released, the Sega Genesis ruled the 16-bit video game market unopposed.
-The SNES proved a worthy adversary however, and an intense rivalry soon developed between Sega and Nintendo, one which would generate sparks well into the mid-90s.
+Until the Super Nintendo (SNES) arrived the Sega Genesis was ruling the roost of the 16-bit video game market.
+The SNES proved a worthy adversary however, the intense rivalry that ensued would generate sparks well into the mid-90s.
 Although Sega may have boasted "blast processing", the SNES graphics and sound were clearly superior.
-Nintendo's system featured a much larger color palette, built-in rotation/scaling capabilities, and its sound chip could generate deep bass and clear digitized sound.
+Nintendo's system featured a much larger color palette, built-in rotation/scaling capabilities, and a sound chip that could generate deep bass and clear digitized sound.

 Audio: A. In terms of sound, the SNES is practically flawless.
 Not only can it generate lush orchestrated music (Super Star Wars, Final Fantasy III), but it produces crystal-clear digitized voices and sound effects.
 The Genesis simply could not compete with the SNES on this front.
 The difference is obvious when you compare versions of the same game for both systems.

 Controllers: A. Not only did the SNES controller sport six buttons (not including start and select), it was the first to feature handy "shoulder" buttons.
 Located on the top edge of the controller, these made it easy to press multiple button combinations, facilitating the "turbo" control in NBA Jam.
 The controllers are compact, durable, and comfortable.

 Media: A. The wide, gray SNES cartridges feel sturdy and well-constructed.
 Their glossy labels remain intact and you can easily identify the games from the front or top.